 6.64.1 Applicability to language

-Most of the vulnerability as described in ISO/IEC 24772-1 clause 6.64 does not apply to Fortran.
-Fortran provides the ability to control input or output via format strings and mistakes in format strings can cause serious program errors.
-However, the format string cannot affect the access of memory beyond the data items being referenced.
+Most of the vulnerability as described in ISO/IEC 24772-1:2024 6.64 does not apply to Fortran, however Fortran provides the ability to control input or output via format strings and mistakes in format strings can cause serious program errors.
+Fortran mitigates the vulnerability in that the format string cannot affect the access of memory beyond the data items being referenced.
 If the format string is constant, then it cannot be influenced by external input or by program state.

 6.64.2 Avoidance mechanisms for language users

-Fortran software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
-They can:
+To avoid the vulnerability or mitigate its ill effects Fortran software developers can:

 Wherever possible, use format strings that are constants.